 Being aware of these difficulties, or “pain points,” is a step in the right direction for a business owner.
-They must then intentionally take action to resolve the pain points, otherwise these might grow exponentially, and could eventually kill the business.
+They must then intentionally take action to resolve the pain points, otherwise, these might grow exponentially, and could eventually kill the business.

 For instance, a pain point for me was keeping up with the finances of a business.
 I had daily, weekly, monthly, and annual tasks that had to be completed to make my business run smoothly.
 Through trial and error, I learned how to use my bookkeeping software (various versions of Quickbooks).

 I designed specific reports that showed me just what I wanted to know each month about my business.
 I established the habit of working on my bookkeeping every single day.
-This solution turned out to be the key for staying current with my books, and therefore, not feeling out of control of my business.
+This solution turned out to be the key to staying current with my books, and therefore, not feeling out of control of my business.